 Neurodevelopmental Disabilities Preliminary Position

 The BCRP offers one two-year Preliminary-NDD position (NRMP #1259320P1) to those who match in the Boston Children’s Hospital Neurodevelopmental Disabilities (NDD) training program (NRMP #1259186A0).
 NDD is an ACGME-accredited program combining 2-years of pediatric training with 4-years of training in adult and pediatric neurology, adult and pediatric NDD, and basic and clinical sciences.
-Children’s Hospital only offers an Advanced four-year NDD position, which begins in 2017.
-However, the linked BCRP Preliminary position allows applicants to complete their entire six-year NDD training in Boston.
+Children’s Hospital only offers an Advanced four-year NDD position, which begins in 2018.
+However, the linked BCRP Preliminary position allows applicants who match into that position to complete their entire six-year NDD training in Boston.
 The NDD program is described here